Skip to content

 Current AI Policy Positions

-Investment in AI must create societal benefit.
+Investment in AI must create societal benefit

-We oppose the uses of AI tools that harm people.
+We oppose the use of AI tools that harm people.
 Public and philanthropic resources should prioritize AI that advances collective well-being, not large, extractive models or military/surveillance technologies.
 We do not support the use of open data to train AI models developed by companies that fail to mitigate their environmental impact.
 We stand in international solidarity and recognize how big data systems exploit precarious labor, particularly in the Global South.
 Fair labor and data justice are foundational to ethical AI.
 We oppose large technology companies that treat open data as a resource for profit, dominance, and control, rather than as a shared public good.

-Restoring community agency.
+Restoring community agency

 Increasing reciprocity and responsibility in the commons